 - According to UC Today, 9 out of 10 consumers want an omnichannel experience with seamless service between communication methods.

-- As the number of touchpoints is increasing, so is the need for seamless integration from one touchpoint to another.
+- As the number of touchpoints increases, so does the need for seamless integration from one touchpoint to another.

-- Whether it’s a social ad, an email newsletter, a mobile push notification, a conversion with your chatbot, or a face-to-face chat with your store staff.
+- Social ads, an email newsletter, a mobile push notification, a conversion with your chatbot, or a face-to-face chat with your store staff.

-- By breaking down the walls between the channels in a business, the consumer is empowered to interact with a company in a way that feels natural to them.
+- By breaking down the walls between the channels in a business, the consumer is empowered to interact with a company naturally.

 - Increase in Sales and Traffic

 - Making your sales strategy omnichannel-proof isn’t that simple.
-But it’ll definitely be worth your time and money.
+But it’ll be worth your time and money.

 - A study of 46,000 shoppers shows that omnichannel customers spend more money than single-channel customers.

 - And with every additional channel they used, the omnichannel shoppers spent more money in the store.

-- Customers who used 4+ channels spent an average of 9% more in the store compared to those who used just one single channel.
+- Customers who used 4+ channels spent an average of 9% more in the store than those who used just one single channel.

 - Increased Customer Loyalty

-- Not only do omnichannel customers spend more, but they’re also more loyal to your brand.
+- Not only do omnichannel customers spend more, but they’re more loyal to your brand.

 - The same study shows that within 6 months after an omnichannel shopping experience, these customers had logged 23% more repeat shopping trips to the retailer’s stores.

 - They were also more likely to recommend the brand to family and friends than those who used a single channel.

-- With an engaging brand story, you can stop pushing discount coupons, mid-sale campaigns, and other traditional marketing tricks.
-Focus on customer loyalty and your brand will be safe.
+- You can stop pushing discount coupons, mid-sale campaigns, and other traditional marketing tricks with an engaging brand story.
+Focus on customer loyalty, and your brand will be safe.

 - This means that an omnichannel strategy will not only increase sales it will also improve your customer loyalty.
 Sounds good, right?

 4. Better Data Collection

-- Retailers who are able to track their customers over different channels can serve their consumers better with a more personalized experience.
+- Retailers tracking their customers over different channels can better serve their customers with a more personalized experience.